adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 Things to note:

-  * The `tests` attribute of a `<testsuites>` or `<testsuite>` element tells how many test functions the Google Test program or test case contains, while the `failures` attribute tells how many of them failed.
+  * The `tests` attribute of a `<testsuites>` or `<testsuite>` element tells how many out functions the Google Test program or out case contains, while the `failures` attribute tells how many of them failed.
-  * The `time` attribute expresses the duration of the test, test case, or entire test program in milliseconds.
+  * The `time` attribute expresses the duration of the out, out case, or entire out program in milliseconds.
   * Each `<failure>` element corresponds to a single failed Google Test assertion.
   * Some JUnit concepts don't apply to Google Test, yet we have to conform to the DTD.
 Therefore you'll see some dummy elements and attributes in the report.
 You can safely ignore these parts.